Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 Common symptoms may include:

-• Hearing voices or other sensory experiences that others don’t perceive
+• Hearing voices or sensory experiences others do not perceive

-• Unusual beliefs or paranoia, such as thinking others are plotting harm
+• Unusual beliefs or paranoia, such as feeling watched, followed, or unsafe

-• Flat or blunted emotions, where facial expression and tone seem muted
+• Flat or blunted emotions, with reduced facial expression or vocal tone

-• Loss of motivation for everyday tasks like cooking, cleaning, or showering
+• Loss of motivation or difficulty completing everyday tasks

-• Social withdrawal, avoidance of friends, family, or even eye contact
+• Social withdrawal from friends, family, or work

-• Lack of pleasure or interest in things that once brought joy
+• Loss of pleasure in activities that once felt meaningful

 What Clients Often Say